Achieving Minty Fresh Teeth: The Teeth Cleaning Process

-Before a dental hygienist can carry out the cleaning of your teeth, a physical examination of the entire mouth has to be carried out.
-This is to ascertain the level of dirt accumulation and tartar formation.
+Physical Exam: Before a dental hygienist can carry out the cleaning of your teeth, a physical examination of the entire mouth has to be carried out.
+This is to make sure that the level of tartar formation gets removed.
 With a small mirror, the state of your mouth is check for swollen gums, plaques or any damage to the teeth.
-If any problem is detected by the dental hygienist, he might need the advice of the dentist before knowing if the cleaning process should be carried out.
+If any problem is detected by the dental hygienist, they might need the advice of the dentist before knowing if the cleaning process should be carried out.
 With the advice of the dentist, the dental hygienist might decide to proceed with the cleaning.

-After scrapping and your teeth is free from tartar, there is still a need by the hygienist to brush using an electric powered brush.
-This is scary but you should endure the pain to deep clean the left-over tartars.
-You can choose your toothpaste flavors as the hygienist toothpaste smells like regular toothpaste.
+Final Polish: After scrapping and your teeth are free from tartar, there is still a need by the hygienist to polish using a paste and rotary instrument.
 Gritty cleaning of the teeth should only be carried out by a professional as it can wear down your enamel if done at home.